LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 keypoints:
 - "the shell is powerful"
 - "the shell can be used to copy, move, and combine multiple files"
+- "use the command pwd to find out where you are in on your computer"
+- "use the command ls to list directory contents"
+- "use flags -l and -lh to guide the output of the ls command"
+- "use the command cd to move around your computer"
+- "use the man command to check the manual page"
+- "use the command `mv` to rename and move files."
+- "use the command `cp` to create a file from an existing file."
+- "use the command `cat` to combine more than one file of the same file type."
+- "use the wildcards `*` and `?` as place holders that delimit which files are to be manipulated by a given an action."
+- "use the `rm` command to delete unwanted files."
 ---
 ## Introduction